 Elements of Data Warehouse

-• Data mining capabilities– The data mining facilities available in traditional databases will be available in a Data Warehouse also.
+• Data mining capabilities – The data mining facilities available in traditional databases are also available.

-• Statistical analysis and reporting– Data Warehouse will have inbuilt options for statistical analysis and preparing reports based on the insights achieved.
+• Statistical analysis and reporting – Built-in options for statistical analysis and preparing reports based on the insights achieved.

-• Client analysis tools– Data Warehouses hold this special visualization tool for presenting data to business users.
+• Client analysis tools – These systems include visualization tools for presenting data to business users.

-• Advanced Analytical tools– Data Warehouse also has a lot of analytical applications to get useful insights from the data available in the Data Warehouse without having to transport it anywhere.
+• Advanced Analytical tools – Various analytical applications to gain useful insights from the data without having to transport it anywhere

 Cloud Data Warehouse and Modern Data Warehouse